 In an era dominated by technological solutionism, AI is often seen as a quick fix for complex problems.
 To accelerate the adoption of AI, leading industries and policymakers consider the development of trustworthy AI a crucial prerequisite.
 Inspired by the surrealist philosophy of pataphysics, I employed a novel, absurdist critical design approach to question the pursuit of trustworthy AI and its current solutions, specifically in the context of generative chatbots.

-Through an iterative design process, I developed three absurdist chatbots, each exaggerating certain assumed requirements for trustworthy AI: transparency, human control, and fairness.
+Through an iterative design process, I developed three surreal chatbots, each exaggerating certain assumed requirements for trustworthy AI: transparency, human control, and fairness.
 By creating AI that challenges the very premises on which it is built and allowing users to experience this through pataphysical design, I aimed to provoke critical reflection on the pursuit of trustworthy AI and on the prevailing view that AI is an all-purpose problem-solving tool.
 Finally, I call upon designers responsible for shaping AI’s development to rethink how AI could be designed, while also arguing for the potential of pataphysical design to bring this about.

 This project is my graduation work, with which I obtained my master's degree in Design for Interaction - awarded with a 8.5/10